Mitopozzi/RNAsign/README.md

 # RNAsign Nextflow Pipeline

-⚠️ **The NextFlow implementation is still WIP and it is not functional right now, use the scripts located in /bin individually**

 An automated Nextflow pipeline for end-to-end identification of functional miRNA regions from BAM files using coverage analysis, machine learning, and quantification.

 ## Overview